emirdemirel/ALTA/README.md

 ### B) Running the training pipeline

 There are two recipes included in this repository.
-The first one is a single-stream CTDNN - self-attention based acoustic model with RNNLM rescoring (1) presented in IJCNN2020, and the MStre-Net recipe which has a multistream cross-domain acoustic model(2), which is published in ISMIR2021.
+The first one is a single-stream CTDNN - self-attention based acoustic model with RNNLM rescoring (1) presented in IJCNN2020[9], and the MStre-Net[3] recipe which has a multistream cross-domain acoustic model(2), which is published in ISMIR2021.
 The most recent model is the one in (2), so we recommend running te following script:

 ```
 ./run_mstrenet.sh --datadir_damp ${datadir_damp} --datadir_dali ${datadir_dali} \